-November Beaver Moon: Meaning and effects of the full moon on zodiac signs
+November Beaver moon: Meaning and effects of the full moon on zodiac signs

 Beaver Moon 2023: House and time

-The Beaver Moon 2023 rises in the Gemini constellation and reaches peak illumination on 27 November at 4:16 am EST (2:47 am IST).
+The Beaver Moon 2023 rises in the Gemini constellation and reaches peak illumination on 27 November at 4:16 am EST (5:16 pm SGT).
 From Earth, the satellite will appear as a full moon on the previous night as well.
 So stargazers can equip themselves on the night of 26 November, post sunset, as well.

 Forbes states that the November full moon will appear on the eastern horizon and will make a vibrant display of lights and colours on the horizon.
 According to EarthSky, full moons take place opposite the Sun and rise when the Sun sets.